-The Elevation Lab TagVault Pet is the most secure AirTag dog collar mount we tested: screw-locked, flush, IP69 sealed.
+The Elevation Lab TagVault Pet is one of the most secure AirTag dog collar mounts available: screw-locked, flush, IP69 sealed.
 The caveat: it fits collars up to 5mm thick and suits dogs over 10 lb.

 The TagVault Pet is the AirTag dog collar mount other holders get measured against.
 It's a thru-collar enclosure from Elevation Lab that screws through the collar webbing instead of clipping on.
-Macworld's hands-on test found it fits collars up to 0.2 inches thick and suits dogs over 10 lb.
+It fits collars up to 3/16 inch (about 5mm) thick and suits dogs over 10 lb.

 - Screw-locked thru-mount — self-piercing Torx screws lock the enclosure flush to the collar, with zero dangle and no chew point.